How to find current, historical and online newspapers

 You can purchase copies of pages from newspapers (subject to copyright) in our collection through our online copy ordering service.
 If you would like to buy an original newspaper, you can ask second-hand or antiquarian bookstores or contact PaperWorld which sells original newspapers.

 Watch this video on our newspaper card indexes.

 For the best view choose fullscreen and the highest resolution

 For details of the sessions see our What's On calendar.
 The handout for the Newsworthy session can be downloaded here:

-The Public Record Office of Victoria offers Local History Grants each year.
-The National Library also runs Community Heritage Grants.
+The annual Local History Grants Program, run by Public Record Office Victoria, supports digitising projects.
+It also has a list of funding sources.
+The National Library of Australia runs Community Heritage Grants.
 Other avenues of funding maybe your local council, university or philanthropic sources.